anton-kochev/doc-ai-azure-pipeline/README.md

 }
 ```

 **Note:** The Service Bus emulator connection string format is specifically for native local development.
 When the emulator container and your application are running natively on the local machine, use this exact connection string format.
+The `local.settings.json` file is not committed to source control.

 #### Service Bus Queue Configuration